EncryptNetwork/EncryptNetwork/doc/dnsseed-policy.md

 related to the DNS seed operation.

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active DAPScoin Core development team as well as posting on the
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Encrypt Core development team as well as posting on the
 [DAPS Forum](https://forum.officialencrypt.com).